unoplatform/uno/doc/articles/intro.md

 This allows the use of UWP tooling from Windows in [Visual Studio](https://www.visualstudio.com/), such as [Xaml Edit and Continue](https://blogs.msdn.microsoft.com/visualstudio/2016/04/06/ui-development-made-easier-with-xaml-edit-continue/) and [C# Edit and Continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-use-edit-and-continue-csharp), to build an application as much as possible on Windows, then validate that the application runs on iOS, Android and WebAssembly.

 The XAML User Interface (UI) provides the ability to display the same XAML files on Windows, iOS, Android and WebAssembly platforms.
-Uno also provides support for the [Model-View-ViewModel](https://docs.microsoft.com/en-us/windows/uwp/data-binding/data-binding-and-mvvm) (MVVM) pattern on all platforms, with binding, styling, control and data-templating features.
+Uno also provides support for the [Model-View-ViewModel](https://docs.microsoft.com/en-us/windows/uwp/data-binding/data-binding-and-mvvm) (MVVM) pattern on all platforms with binding, styling, control and data-templating features.

 As the Uno Platform provides all of the APIs of the complete UWP platform, any UWP library can be compiled on top of Uno (e.g. [XamlBehaviors](https://github.com/Microsoft/XamlBehaviors)), with the ability to determine which APIs are implemented or not via the IDE using C# Analyzers.